Passport to Pimlico: Plot

 After it dawns on people that Burgundy is not subject to post-war rationing or other bureaucratic restrictions, the district is quickly flooded with black marketeers and shoppers.
 Spiller is unable to handle the rising tide of problems by himself.
 In response, the British authorities surround the Burgundian territory with barbed wire.
 The residents retaliate against what they see as heavy-handed bureaucratic action; they stop a London Underground train as it passes through Burgundy, and ask to see passports of all passengers: those without documents are prevented from proceeding.

 The British government responds by breaking off negotiations and isolating Burgundy.
 Power, water and deliveries of food are all cut off at the border.
 The residents are invited to "emigrate" to England, but they are defiant.
 Late one night, the Burgundians covertly connect a hose to a nearby British water main and fill a bomb crater, solving the water problem, but this floods the food store.
 Unable to overcome this new problem, the Burgundians prepare to give up.
 Sympathetic Londoners begin to throw food parcels across the barrier, and soon others join in.
 A helicopter pumps milk through a hose, and pigs are parachuted into the area.

-Meanwhile, the British government comes under public pressure to resolve the situation.
+The British government comes under public pressure to resolve the situation.
 It becomes clear to the British diplomats assigned to find a solution that defeating the Burgundians through starvation is both difficult and unpopular with the British people, so they negotiate.
 The sticking point turns out to be the disposition of the unearthed treasure.
 Wix, now the Burgundian chancellor of the exchequer, suggests a Burgundian loan of the treasure to Britain.
 With the final piece of the deadlock eliminated, Burgundy reunites with Britain, which also sees the return of rationing for food and clothing to the area.
 The celebratory outdoor banquet is interrupted by heavy rain and the temperature plunges.